 - Am I really pregnant?

 - Is the pregnancy viable or will I have a natural miscarriage?

 - Am I at risk for an STD?

 Before you decide, the Hagerstown Area Pregnancy Clinic can help you understand your options.
-Make an appointment to speak with our staff about your personal situation, discuss abortion methods available to you, and answer any questions you have.
+Make an appointment to speak with our staff about your personal situation, and answer any questions you have.
 All services at the HAPC are confidential.